 I can’t deny the fact that some people are assembling crafts at home and earning money.
 You can read this thread on home craft assembly jobs at WAHM and see that for yourself.

 And if you’re one of those people, please don’t get upset by this post.
 I’m not slamming on what you do.
-If this has worked out for you and is helping you to provide for yourself and/or your family, then I’m glad.
+If this work is helping you to provide for yourself and/or your family, then I’m glad.
 I just want to make sure that people who are considering it know what they are getting into.

-If you look closely at the thread I just posted above, you’ll also find a lot of people who are very put out with the work and feel as though they have been scammed.
+If you look closely at the thread I just posted above, you’ll find many people claiming to have been scammed.
 No big surprise there as the majority of these companies actually are scams.
-This is why you have to be very careful when getting involved in things like this if you’re just determined to try it for yourself.
+This is why you have to be very careful when getting involved in things like this.

 Another Idea For You!

 So you’re a crafty person and you think that home craft assembly would be ideal for you because of that.
-Well, here’s an even better idea: Make your own crafts!!
+Well, here’s an even better idea: Make and sell your own crafts!!
+And if you don’t know how to make crafts, take a free online class at Craftsy to learn how.

-Why let someone else get away with paying you next to nothing for your unique talents when you can put those talents to work for yourself and earn much more?
+Why let someone else pay you next to nothing for your unique talents when you can earn much more?
 If you can make things, you can sell them.
 Believe me, there’s a market out there for you somewhere.

-If you’d prefer not to bother with the computer, you can set up a stall displaying your things at local flea markets and other shops in your area that allow things like that.
+If you’d prefer not to bother with the computer, you can try selling at flea markets and craft booths.
 You can likely earn a lot more money for a lot less hassle.

 Good luck in whatever you choose to pursue!